Abel Smith (1748–1779): Career

 His father Abel Smith II entered Parliament for a pocket borough in 1774 and subsequently for two more, in Cornwall.
 Four years later, in October 1778, the young Abel Smith III could rely on the family's standing in his home city to secure election as a Member of Parliament for Nottingham; however, he died only three months later.

-Marriage & issue
+Marriage and issue

 He married Elizabeth Uppleby, a daughter of Charles Uppleby of Wootton, by whom he had one daughter: